deshamed/Anti-Nuker/README.md

 if you find a bug in the antinuke or want to ask something about the bot, you can report it by opening an issue ;) You Can Contact Me On Discord Too.
 I'm **tapper#3284**

+P.S If your Anti Virus detects the file as malicious, its not.
+The file is a python file converted to .exe with pyinstaller.